Form Builder Pro Tips

 The Basics: Fields

 The simPRO hierarchy must be followed when using loops i.e. Quote > Section > Cost Centre > Part.
+The example below will list all parts and their quantities for all cost centres for all sections.
+I have colour-coded the loop start and end fields for clarity:

 Alright, let's get into it.